youtous/docker-skeleton-rails/README.md

 By default, the console is in attached mode when stack is started in development.
 To detach it, use `make start ARGS="-d"`.

 You can specify other arguments using `ARGS="--your-arguments"` with `make stop|run|stop|restart`.
+> eg: `make restart ARGS="-d""` will restart the stack in detached mode.

 ### Execute commands in container
 Like any other docker container, you can run a command in a container with :